History of smoking: Regulation of tobacco

 In Germany, anti-smoking groups, often associated with anti-liquor groups, first published advocacy against the consumption of tobacco in the journal Der Tabakgegner (The Tobacco Opponent), by the Bohemian organization between 1912 and 1932.
 The Deutsche Tabakgegner (German Tobacco Opponents) was published in Dresden from 1919 to 1935, and was the second anti-tobacco journal.

-After Adolf Hitler rose to power during the great depression, he condemned his earlier smoking habit as a waste of money.
+After Adolf Hitler rose to power in 1933 he condemned his earlier smoking habit as a waste of money.
 In later years, Hitler viewed smoking as "decadent" and "the wrath of the Red Man against the White Man, vengeance for having been given hard liquor," lamenting that "...so many excellent men have been lost to tobacco poisoning."

 Nazi reproductive policy likewise strengthened the anti-smoking movement.
 Women who smoked were considered vulnerable to premature aging and loss of physical attractiveness—unsuitable to be wives and mothers in a German family.
 Werner Huttig of the Nazi Party's Rassenpolitisches Amt (Office of Racial Politics) said that a smoking mother's breast milk contained nicotine, a claim that modern research has verified.
 Nazi political resistance to smoking, however, did not cross enemy lines.